harshitpaunikar1/yard-management-platform/.github/project-buildup-history.md

 - Task summary: Got stuck mid-afternoon and had to regroup — added a sanity check assertion that would catch obvious data shape issues early.
 - Deliverable: Cleaner than this morning's version.
+## 2024-01-13 - Day 9: Operational rules

+- Task summary: Saturday morning — couldn't stop thinking about the edge case from Friday.
+Opened the notebook and patched it before I forgot.
+- Deliverable: Good enough to not be embarrassing.